ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IMissileModel.rst

 IMissileModel
 =============

-.. py:class:: IMissileModel
+.. py:class:: ansys.stk.core.stkobjects.aviator.IMissileModel

    object

    Interface used to access the missile options in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IMissileModel

 Overview
 --------